 A low-carb diet can fight fat.
-Eating fewer carbohydratess can also lower your blood pressure — and it can be even more effective than weight loss drugs.
+Eating fewer carbohydrates can also lower your blood pressure — and it can be even more effective than weight loss drugs.

-This new research from Veterans Affairs Medical Center and Duke University Medical Center demonstrates that it's very possible to get the same results without weight loss drugs, and without risk of potential side effects or extra cost.
+This research from Veterans Affairs Medical Center and Duke University Medical Center demonstrated that it’s very possible to get the same results without weight loss drugs, and without risk of potential side effects or extra cost.

 The news also comes as a major benefit to those with hypertension that are trying to shed pounds.
 146 overweight individuals involved in the study were broken into two groups: one that followed a low-carb diet and another that took orlistat while on a low-fat diet.
 47% in the low-carb group had their blood pressure medication decreased or discontinued, while 21% of the low-fat, orlistat group had to reduce their medication.